Loading...

 So A would've given us the right answer just in more steps.

-B would give us the most efficient.
+A, B, sorry would've given us the most efficient.

-And C unfortunately wouldn't work because it needs to be a factor of both the numerator and the denominator.
+And C, unfortunately wouldn't work because it needs to be a factor of both the numerator and the denominator.

-I'm gonna do a question together now and then you are gonna have a go at a question on your own, independently, on the right hand side.
+Gonna do a question together now and then you are gonna have a go at a question on your own independently on the right hand side, let's have a look at this one first.

-I've identified that eight is the highest common factor of 40 and 56, so I'm going to use my factor pairs to rewrite the numerator and the denominator.
+So I'm going to use my factor pairs to rewrite the numerator and the denominator.

-40, I'm gonna rewrite as eight multiplied by five, and 56 I'm going to rewrite as eight multiplied by seven.
+40, I'm gonna rewrite as eight multiplied by five, and 56, I'm going to rewrite as eight multiplied by seven.

 Remember eight over eight is one.

-So that's one multiplied by five sevenths.
+So that's one multiplied by five sevens.

 Now I want you to think, would it matter if I left that step out?
 And it wouldn't.

-So the answer is five sevenths.
+So the answer is five sevens.

 I'd like you now please have a go at this one.